Your browser is unsupported

 Authored books

 López-García, D. (2023) Worker mobility and urban policy in Latin America: Policy interactions and urban outcomes in Mexico City.
-London: Routledge.
+New York and Abingdon: Routledge.

 Edited books